rohan-shenoy/rohan-shenoy.github.io/_projects/1_project.md

 </div>

 <div class="caption text-center mt-2">
-  Facial features become increasingly distorted as we move the camera closer to the subject and zoom out.
+  As we back up from the subject and increasingly zoom in, the projection of the face becomes flatter, and more like reality.
 </div>

 <p>
-When you hold the camera close to the subject's face, the lens has to use a wide field of view to display the entire face.
-Wide angles overemphasize perspective, with features closer to the lens (i.e., a nose) looking disproportionately large, while features farther back (ears, background) look smaller.
-Since selfies are typically captured from up close, perspective is exaggerated, so the subject looks unnatural.
-At a greater distance and zooming in on the subject, you’re narrowing the field of view.
-The relative size difference between near and far points on the face and in the background shrinks, so the proportions come out more natural.
-In other words, you _approach_ an orthogonal projection of the field of view.
+    1. When you take a photo from very close, the camera lens stretches the perspective, making nearby features like the nose appear much larger than parts of the face that are farther away.
+	2. Moving the camera back and zooming in reduces this distortion, so the size differences between facial features and the background appear more balanced and realistic.
+	3. Essentially, photographing from a distance with a tighter frame mimics a more “flat” or orthogonal view, better preserving the natural proportions of the subject.
 </p>

 ---

-### Part 2: Architectural Perspective Compression
+### Part 2: Perspective Compression

 <div class="row">
   <div class="col-sm-4 mt-3 mt-md-0">